HestHub/nix-config/blog.md

 ```

-This is the basic form of installation: simply making a binary available systemwide without any extra configuration options.
+System packages are the primary installation form: they make a binary available systemwide without extra configuration options.
 Similar to running apt install.

 #### programs